Iran’s Deputy Representative to the UN: Western countries don’t need to consider themselves guardians of Iranian women

 - Continuation of nationwide protests in Iran, increase in arrests and intimidation

-- Iran protests and exaggerations about Generation Z
+- Iran protests and exaggeration about Generation Z

 - Iranian women become Time’s Person of the Year